ExtensityAI/symbolicai/README.md

 * [Wolfram|Alpha as the Way to Bring Computational Knowledge Superpowers to ChatGPT](https://writings.stephenwolfram.com/2023/01/wolframalpha-as-the-way-to-bring-computational-knowledge-superpowers-to-chatgpt/)
 * [Build a GitHub support bot with GPT3, LangChain, and Python](https://dagster.io/blog/chatgpt-langchain)

+### Comparison to other frameworks

+Since an often received request is to state the differences between our project and LangChain, this is a short list and by no means complete of contrast ourselves to other frameworks:

+* We focus on cognitive science and cognitive architectures, and therefore, do not consider our framework as a production-ready implementation.
+We believe that the current state of the art in LLMs is not yet ready for general purpose tasks, and therefore, we focus on the advances of concept learning and reasoning.
+* We consider LLMs as one type of neuro-symbolic computation engines, which could be of any shape or form, such as knowledge graphs, rule-based systems, etc., therefore, not necessarily limited to Transformers or LLMs.
+* We focus on advancing the development of programming languages and new programming paradigms, and subsequently its programming stack, including neuro-symbolic design patterns to integrate with operators, inheritance, polymorphism, compositionality, etc. Classical object-oriented and compositional design pattern have been well studied in the literature, however, we bring a novel view on how LLMs integrate and augment fuzzy logic and neuro-symbolic computation.
+* We do not consider our main attention towards prompt engineering.
+Our proposed prompt design helps the purpose to combine object-oriented paradigms with machine learning models.
+We believe that prompt misalignments in their current form will alleviate with further advances in Reinforcement Learning from Human Feedback and other value alignment methods.
+Therefore, these approaches will solve the necessity to prompt engineer or the ability to prompt hack statements.
+Consequently, this will result to much shorter zero- or few-shot examples (at least for small enough tasks).
+This is where we see the power of a divide an conquer approach, performing basic operations and re-combining them to solve the complex tasks.
+* We see operators / methods as being able to move along a spectrum between zero- or few-shot prompting and fine-tuning, base on task-specific requirements and availability of data.
+We believe that this is a more general approach, compared to prompting frameworks.
+* We propose a general approach how to handle large context sizes and how to transform a data stream problem into a search problem, related to the **reasoning as a search problem** in [Search and Reasoning in Problem Solving](https://www.sciencedirect.com/science/article/abs/pii/S0004370283800034).

+We also want to state, that we highly value and support the further development of LangChain.
+We believe that for the community they offer very important contributions and help advance the commercialization of LLMs.
+We hope that our work can be seen as complementary, and future outlook on how we would like to use machine learning models as an integral part of programming languages and therefore its entire computational stack.

 ### Acknowledgements